 Students facing grave medical or family emergencies at the time of a final exam may petition the Committee on Academic Standing for permission to complete the final exam or paper at a later date.
 Students will receive a temporary mark of IN (Incomplete) until the work is completed.
-For more information, see the Grades (p.
-102) section.
+For more information, see the Grades (http://bulletin.columbia.edu/columbia-college/regulations/#grades) section of this Bulletin.